alaudet/raspi-sump/docs/install.md

 ** Note (if user 'pi' already exists then skip this step)

 If you are installing Raspi-Sump on an existing Raspberry Pi OS that does not have a pi user, create it as follows.
-This command will also add the pi user to the sudo group.
+This command will also add the pi user to the sudo and gpio groups, as well as other groups that can be useful.

-    sudo useradd -m -g users -G sudo -s /bin/bash pi
+    sudo useradd -m -g users -G sudo,gpio,adm,dialout,cdrom,audio,video,plugdev,games,input,render,netdev,i2c,spi -s /bin/bash pi

 Give the pi user a password

     sudo passwd pi

+You must log out and log back in for the new groups to take effect.

 Install Dependencies
 ====================